Thomas George Knox: Early life

+Career

-He was the eldest surviving son of James Spencer Knox, D.D.
-(1789–1862), rector of Maghera, County Londonderry, and his wife Clara, daughter of the Right Hon.
-John Beresford, and was grandson of William Knox, bishop of Derry.
-On 17 April 1840, he was appointed ensign of the 65th Foot and, on 7 October 1842, was promoted to a lieutenancy in the 98th Foot.
+On 17 April 1840, Knox was appointed ensign of the 65th Foot and, on 7 October 1842, was promoted to a lieutenancy in the 98th Foot.

 After serving with the 98th Foot in China and India, Knox sold out in December 1848.
 He subsequently served with the Siamese Army from 1851 to 1857.
 Siam was under Mongkut, who was opening the country to the West, and Knox functioned as a military adviser.
 He began by training the troops of Pinklao, who ranked as Front Palace.

 Knox was appointed interpreter at the British Consulate in Bangkok on 7 July 1857.
 He was acting consul there from December 1859 to May 1860, and was appointed consul on 30 November 1864.
 He was promoted to be consul-general in Siam on 18 July 1868, and agent and consul-general in Siam on 8 February 1875.

 In 1868, Chulalongkorn succeeded Mongkut, and Knox became an influential court figure.
 In the Front Palace crisis of 1874–5, Knox was absent at the outset in the United Kingdom, when supporters of Wichaichan challenged Chulalongkorn, and consular staff did what they could to calm matters.
 In 1879, however, Knox lost status.
 A tense factional situation was precipitated into a power struggle when in March of that year Fanny Knox, his elder daughter, married a member of the royal family without the required permission.
 Knox found his position undermined when the British government refused to back him with military force.

 Knox retired on a pension on 26 November 1879, and was made KCMG in April 1880.
 He died at Eaux Chaudes in the French Pyrenees, on 29 July 1887.

 Family

-Knox married in 1854 a Siamese woman of high position, Prang, daughter of Phya (Count) Somkok and Mâe Yen of Somkok and Bangkok.
-The younger daughter Caroline of the marriage became the wife of Louis T. Leonowens.
+In 1854, Knox married a Siamese woman of high position, Prang, daughter of Phya (Count) Somkok and Mâe Yen of Somkok and Bangkok.
+Their younger daughter Caroline married Louis T. Leonowens.